ravenusmc/barbarian_study/readme.md

 From time to time I like to look at quora.com and browse some of the questions that people usually ask.
 Recently, as I was doing this, someone asked: Why did the Romans never take over Germania.
-The answerer gave a long response which I will not get into here.
+The individual who answered the question gave a long response which I will not get into here.
 Just to say that in his response he looked at data, from wikipedia, that showed how many battles the Romans lost against the Germanic barbarians.
 Thus, I decided to web scrape this data and make a simple project out of it.

 The site that I will be web scraping is this one: https://en.wikipedia.org/wiki/List_of_the_Germanic_Wars